aaghilinejad/aaghilinejad.github.io/_pages/Research.md

 ## **Vascular Aging and Pulsatile Hemodynamics**

-I investigate how age-related cardiovascular changes affect blood flow to sensitive organs like the brain.
+We investigate how age-related cardiovascular changes affect blood flow to sensitive organs like the brain.

 - Modeling the impact of aortic stiffening on pressure and flow wave transmission
 - Exploring how vascular aging contributes to diseases such as Alzheimer’s
 - Decoding vascular age from pressure and flow waveforms

-My goal is to develop fluid-based markers for vascular age and design strategies to mitigate downstream effects of systemic aging on organ microcirculation.
+Our goal is to develop fluid-based markers for vascular age and design strategies to mitigate downstream effects of systemic aging on organ microcirculation.

 <div style="margin-top: 20px; text-align: center;">
   <img src="/assets/img/image_project_2.jpeg" alt="Figure 4" style="max-width: 100%; height: auto; object-fit: contain;">